Chapters 1-2

 The Sophists, however, while allowing that bread in turning into blood becomes changed as regards sight, taste, and touch, will not agree that this change occurs in reality.

-Thus some of them hold that all such phenomena are tricks and illusions of our senses; the senses, they say, are affected now in one way, now in another, whereas the underlying substance does not admit of any of these changes to which the names are given.
-Others (such as Anaxagoras)14 will have it that the qualities do exist in it, but that they are unchangeable and immutable from eternity to eternity, and that these apparent alterations are brought about by separation and combination.
+the senses, they say, are affected now in one way, now in another, whereas the underlying substance does not admit of any of these changes to which the names are given.

-They should read Aristotle’s “On Complete Alteration of Substance” and the work by Chrysippus.
+• Aristotle’s “On Complete Alteration of Substance”

 These opinions were shared by Hippocrates, who lived much earlier than Aristotle.

-Hippocrates was the first to demonstrate that there are, in all, four mutually interacting qualities, and that to the operation of these is due the genesis and destruction of all things that come into and pass out of being.
+• to the operation of these is due the genesis and destruction of all things that come into and pass out of being.

 Zeno of Citium afterwards declared that the substances and their qualities undergo this intimate mingling.

-This disproves the view of those who consider the elements21 unchangeable, as also, for that matter, does the oil which is entirely used up in the flame of the lamp, or the faggots which, in a somewhat longer time, turn into fire.
+This disproves the view of those who consider the elements unchangeable, as also, for that matter, does the oil which is entirely used up in the flame of the lamp, or the faggots which, in a somewhat longer time, turn into fire.

 How many is the number and character of the faculties of Nature?

-What is the effect which each naturally produces.
+What is the effect which each naturally produces?

-Thus, when food turns into blood, the motion of the food is passive, and that of the vein active.
 Similarly, when the limbs have their position altered, it is the muscle which produces, and the bones which undergo the motion.

 In these cases I call the motion of the vein and of the muscle an activity, and that of the food and the bones a symptom or affection,24 since the first group undergoes alteration and the second group is merely transported.
-One might, therefore, also speak of the activity as an effect of Nature25—for example, digestion, absorption,26 blood-production; one could not, however, in every case call the effect an activity; thus flesh is an effect of Nature, but it is, of course, not an activity.
-It is, therefore, clear that one of these terms is used in two senses, but not the other.